neural-control-and-computation-lab/athena/docs/index.md

 Q: Where can I find the output data after processing?\
 A: Processed data, images, and videos are saved in the images/, imagesrefined/, landmarks/, and videos_processed/ directories within your main folder.

-Q: I encounter an error related to av or PyAV.\
-A: Ensure that av is installed via Conda using the conda install av -c conda-forge command, as it may have dependencies that are better handled by Conda.